Michael Ignatieff

-Early life and education
+Life and education

 Ignatieff was born on May 12, 1947, in Toronto, the elder son of Russian-born Canadian Rhodes Scholar and diplomat George Ignatieff, and his Canadian-born wife, Jessie Alison (née Grant).
+Ignatieff was named after Lester "Mike" Pearson, a close friend of his parents.
 Ignatieff's family moved abroad frequently in his early childhood as his father rose in the diplomatic ranks.

-At the age of 11, Ignatieff was sent back to Toronto to attend Upper Canada College as a boarder in 1959.
+At the age of 11, in 1959, Ignatieff was sent back to Toronto to attend Upper Canada College as a boarder.
 At UCC, he was elected a school prefect as head of Wedd's House, was the captain of the varsity soccer team, and served as editor-in-chief of the school's yearbook.
 As well, Ignatieff volunteered for the Liberal Party during the 1965 federal election by canvassing the York South riding.
 He resumed his work for the Liberal Party in 1968, as a national youth organizer and delegate for Pierre Trudeau's leadership campaign.

 After high school, Ignatieff studied history at the University of Toronto's Trinity College (B.A., 1969).
 There, he met fellow student Bob Rae, from University College, who was a debating opponent and fourth-year roommate.
 After completing his undergraduate degree, Ignatieff took up his studies at the University of Oxford, where he studied under, and was influenced by, the liberal philosopher Sir Isaiah Berlin, whom he would later write about.
 While an undergraduate at the University of Toronto, he was a part-time reporter for The Globe and Mail in 1964–65.
 In 1976, Ignatieff completed his Ph.D. in history at Harvard University.
 He was granted a Cambridge M.A. by incorporation in 1978 on taking up a fellowship at King's College there.

 Family

-Ignatieff's paternal grandfather was Count Pavel Ignatieff, the Russian minister of education during the First World War and son of Count Nikolay Pavlovich Ignatyev, an important Russian statesman and diplomat.
+Ignatieff's paternal grandfather was Count Paul Ignatieff, the Russian minister of education during the First World War and son of Count Nikolay Pavlovich Ignatyev, an important Russian statesman and diplomat.
 His mother's grandfathers were George Monro Grant and Sir George Robert Parkin, and her younger brother was the Canadian Conservative political philosopher George Grant (1918–1988), author of Lament for a Nation.
 His great-aunt Alice Parkin Massey was the wife of Canada's first native-born Governor General, Vincent Massey.
+His first cousin Caroline Andrew was a political scientist.
 He is also a descendant of William Lawson, the first president of the Bank of Nova Scotia.

 Ignatieff is married to Hungarian-born Zsuzsanna M. Zsohar and has two children, Theo and Sophie, from his first marriage to Londoner Susan Barrowclough.
 He also has a younger brother, Andrew, a community worker who assisted with Ignatieff's campaign.

 Although he says he is not religious, Ignatieff was raised Russian Orthodox and occasionally attends services with family.
 He describes himself as neither an atheist nor a "believer".